First measurement of the correlation between cosmic voids and the Lyman-$\alpha$ forest

-Void positions are found within our tomographic map using a simple spherical algorithm \cite{Stark2015a,Ravoux2020}: for each point where the tomographic estimate of the \lya{}~flux contrast is larger than a given threshold, a spherical void is grown until the average flux contrast inside the volume reaches a given value.
-A void catalog is then created, keeping only the barycenters of the largest overlapping voids and by applying cuts as detailed in~\cite{Ravoux2020}.
+Starting from quasar spectra, we estimate the \lya~flux contrast $\delta_{F}(\lambda) = F/\overline{F} -1$ as well as its variance $\sigma^2_{\delta_{F}}$, where $F(\lambda)$ is the \lya~transmission flux fraction along lines of sight, by following \cite{duMasDesBourboux2020}.
+From these, a 3D tomographic map of the \lya~forest flux contrast, $\delta_{F,{\rm tomo}}(x,y,z)$, is built in a grid of comoving coordinates.
+The algorithm uses a conjugate gradient Wiener filter to interpolate lines of sight with a Gaussian kernel weighted by $\sigma^{-2}_{\delta_{F}}$.
+The smoothing length of this kernel is $13\,\mpc$, chosen to match the mean angular separation between lines of sight.
+Coordinates are computed in the $\Lambda$CDM model with $\Omega_m = 0.3147$~\cite{Planck:2018vyg}.
+Void positions are found within our tomographic map using a simple spherical algorithm \cite{Stark2015a,Ravoux2020,Krolewski:2017jsm}: for each point where $\delta_{F,{\rm tomo}} > 0.14$, a spherical void is grown until the average flux contrast inside the volume reaches the value $0.12$, which defines the void radius.
+A void catalog is then created, keeping only the barycenters of the largest overlapping voids and by applying cuts detailed in~\cite{Ravoux2020}.
 We find 2906 voids located in the redshift range $z=2.1 - 3.2$, with a median redshift $z_{\rm med}=2.49$.
 Void radii are in the range $7 - 35\,\mpc$, with a median radius of $13.0\,\mpc$.